venkatadj/deep_learning/Co-learning-lounge/Computer_Vision/Reame.md

 - Why Deep Learning now?

    Deep learning exits from 1970 but it became popular in the last 5 years due to the following reasons.
+    - More availability of Data
+    - Cheaper storage devices
-   More availability of data and less cost of storage devices More computational power availability and more optimized algorithm which takes less power and utilizes less resources.
+    - More computational power availability
+    - More optimized algorithms which takes less power and utilizes less resources.

+   Due to the above reasons , Deep Learning has created a boom in computer vision.